 Breakfast and morning routines set the tone for the rest of the day, on many levels.
 This recipe makes for a healthy start.
 As a concept, it might seem strange at first, because it's not quite the crunchy cereal you are familiar with, nor the creamy porridge / oatmeal / polenta style of dish you might imagine it to be (you can try the added water variant if you're game—I never have).
 But it's not too bad at all once you get used to it, if I do say so.

-As I mentioned earlier, the coconut helps disproportionately, and I find the stewed apple very useful in balancing out the dryness of the other ingredients.
+As I mentioned earlier, the coconut helps disproportionately, and I find the fruit very useful in balancing out the dryness of the other ingredients.
 I really miss the stewed apple whenever I run out.
 The grain itself has far more flavour than polenta.
 White millet is simply delicious—golden, tasty little beads of joy.
 Prepared like this, millet is substantial and filling, unlike a lot of packaged cereals.
-It will fuel a morning of manual labour if need be.
+It will fuel a morning of hard work if need be.